appmgr/appmgr/docs/README.md

 Applications:

     ./<name>/<instance>/  - Known as $APPSH_INSTANCE_HOME
-        current           - symlink to the currently installed app versions/         - collection with all installed versions 1.0/            - A installed version.
-The zip file is unzipped here.
-                            The current directory for scripts executing from scripts/ root/
+        current ->        - symlink to the currently installed app versions/         - collection with all installed versions 1.0/            - A installed version.
+The zip file is unzipped here. root/         - The current directory when executing methods and scripts scripts/
-            scripts/
           1.1/
           2.0/